shach934/scripts/README.md

-pyqt5 + qt designer used to generate gui. vtk, vtkOpenFoamReader() used to displace the geometry. matplotlib used to monitor residual.
+pyqt5 + qt designer used to generate gui. vtk, vtkOpenFoamReader() used to displace the geometry. matplotlib used to plot residual.